Suicide Prevention Among Special Populations

 Suicide is a very important issue affecting military service members and veterans.
 Research suggests that up to 22 veterans die from suicide each day.1 In order to address suicide among veterans and military personnel, we must help reduce their risk for suicide before it reaches the point of crisis and support those who are in crisis.

-• In 2016, the suicide rate was 1.5 times greater for Veterans than for non-Veteran adults, after adjusting for age and gender.2
+• In 2016, the suicide rate was 1.5 times greater for veterans than for non-veteran adults, after adjusting for age and gender.2

 • In 2016, 69.4% of Veteran suicides resulted from a firearm injury.
 In comparison, among U.S. non-Veteran adults, 48.4% of suicides resulted from a firearm injury in 2016.
 (Page 6)

-• In Montana, the Veteran suicide rate is significantly higher than the national Veteran suicide rate and the national suicide rate.
+• In Montana, the Veteran suicide rate is significantly higher than the national veteran suicide rate and the national suicide rate.

 Risk Factors: